Deciding whether to expand a bathroom or create a walk-in closet instead is a common predicament for those hoping to upgrade their master bedrooms.

 Nowadays, many people won’t even consider a house that doesn’t feature a modern walk-in closet, particularly in the master bedroom.
 Americans, in particular, tend to have a lot of stuff to store—and that means we need somewhere to store it!

 But what kind of storage space is the most important to have?
-A luxuriously large closet bathroom is a tempting home upgrade, but it may not be the most useful option—or the most valuable.
+The idea of a luxuriously large master closet bathroom is a tempting home upgrade, but it may not be the most useful option—or the most valuable.

 Walk-in closets in the master bedroom are ranked as one of the top five features desired by new and second-time home buyers.
-Deciding whether to expand a bathroom or create a walk-in closet instead is a common conflict for those hoping to upgrade their master bedrooms.
+Deciding whether to expand your bedroom with a bathroom and design a walk-in closet is a common conflict for those hoping to upgrade their master bedrooms.

 Walk-In Closet or Bigger Bathroom?
 Evaluating Your Options

 Start by examining which is the most underutilized space in your master bedroom area.
 Are you happy with the size of your current bathroom?
 Or, do you need a larger custom closet to arrange your belongings in a better way?

 On one hand, a large master bathroom is nice for those who spend a lot of time primping and getting ready.
 However, renovating or creating a whole new bathroom typically requires major plumbing and construction adjustments—not to mention, new pipes.

 On the other hand, a walk-in closet is far less intrusive, and far more valuable in the long run, to install—and offers substantially more storage options.